 Substances or Mixtures with More than One GHS Hazard

 There is a precedence of symbols depending upon the use and audience.
 For substances and mixtures covered by UN Model Regulations, the precedence of symbols for physical hazards should follow the rules of UN Model regulations.
-In workplace situations, competent authority may require all symbols be used.
-For health hazards, the following precedence apply:
+In workplace situations, the competent authority may require all symbols to be used.
+For health hazards, the following precedence applies:

 a.
-If skull and crossbones applies, the exclamation mark should not appear [as used for acute toxicity]
+If skull and crossbones apply, the exclamation mark should not appear [as used for acute toxicity]

 b.
-If corrosive symbol applies, exclamation mark should not appear as used for skin or eye irritation
+If a corrosive symbol applies, an exclamation mark should not appear as used for skin or eye irritation

 Precedence for allocation of signal words